-If a flexible line cord and plug is permitted by local code, then provide a (3) three wire grounding type receptacle within 6 ft $(1.9 \, m)$ of the water heater and use the flexible cord provided.
+If a flexible line cord and plug is permitted by local code, then provide a 3 wire grounding type receptacle within 6 ft.
+(1.9 m) of the water heater and use the flexible cord provided.
 Do NOT plug the line cord into a receptacle that can have its power supply interrupted by a switch that is used to turn on and off lights.

 If wiring in conduit is required, cut the flexible line cord flush with the bushing.
 Remove the junction box cover and pull the pressure switch outside of the junction box.
 Cut the three wires from the line cord at the bushing inside of the junction box.
-Drill a hole to receive the 1/2" electrical conduit connector on the backside of the blower.
+Drill a hole to receive the 1/2 in.
+(1.3 cm) electrical conduit connector on the backside of the blower.
 Wire the power supply into the circuit at the appropriate locations.
 Replace the pressure switch and junction box cover.

-CAUTION
+A CAUTION